smalaca/training-center-microservices/documentation/architecture-decision-record/records/0009-outbox-pattern-for-training-offer-service.md

 ## Date

-2024-12-17
+2024-12-20

 ## Decision

-Implement the Outbox Pattern to ensure reliable event publishing in our event-driven architecture.
+Implement the Outbox Pattern to ensure reliable event publishing in the Training Offer service.

 ## Context

-* Our system uses an event-driven architecture where services communicate through events.
+* The Training Offer service uses an event-driven architecture where it communicates with other services through events.
+* The service needs to publish events such as TrainingOfferPublishedEvent when a training offer is published.
 * Ensuring reliable event delivery is critical for maintaining data consistency across services.
-* We need to avoid the dual-write problem where a service might update its database but fail to publish an event.
+* We need to avoid the dual-write problem where the service might update its database but fail to publish an event.
 * Events must be published exactly once to avoid duplicate processing.
 * The system should be resilient to temporary failures in the messaging infrastructure.